 AGE-WELL Core Facilities promote and trigger national and international interactions for AGE-WELL and provide physical and/or virtual venues for researchers to meet, collaborate and exchange ideas.
-AGE-WELL is currently supported by three Core Facilities which provide research expertise and support across the Network.
+AGE-WELL is currently supported by four Core Facilities which provide research expertise and support across the Network.

 The University of British Columbia is home to the Canadian Centre for Elder Law (CCEL), a national non-profit law reform centre dedicated to exploring the particular legal issues that affect older Canadians.
 Formally established by the B.C.
 Law Institute in July 2003, CCEL’s mandate includes research, law reform and education relating to legal issues impacting older adults.
 Headquartered in Vancouver with a second office in Toronto, CCEL is believed to be the only centre of its kind in the world and is now serving as a model of interest for several other countries.